 Application forms are available on the Finance website.
 Once completed, they can be sent to:

 Generally, Finance will seek information about your application from relevant Government agencies.
 A copy of the agency’s advice will be provided to you for an opportunity to comment, prior to a decision being made.

 Once all relevant information is available, the request will be submitted for a decision as soon as practicable.

 The decision maker will provide you with an explanation of his or her decision in writing.

-Once the decision has been made to waive a debt, the Department of Finance and Deregulation will ask the relevant agency to which the debt relates to amend their records and remove the debt.
+Once the decision has been made to waive a debt, Finance will ask the relevant agency to which the debt relates to amend their records and remove the debt.

 Generally, a request will not be reconsidered unless you can show that the decision maker made a serious factual mistake or if you provide relevant new evidence.